Volunteer at a Marine Conservation Project in South Africa

 By volunteering for our marine conservation programme, you’ll spend time on the water, researching whales, dolphins and other marine life.
 Back on dry land, you’ll play a valuable role by carrying out a variety of research and conservation activities from collecting shark egg cases to educating the next generation about marine stewardship.
 Being based near Cape Town you can also combine your volunteering experience with time in this world-famous city.

-• Get hands-on work experience in an African marine conservation program, including community education
+- Get hands-on work experience in an African marine conservation program, including community education

-• Learn new career skills, including how to monitor whales and dolphins
+- Learn new career skills, including how to monitor whales and dolphins

-• Work alongside passionate marine biologists and coastal conservationists
+- Work alongside passionate marine biologists and coastal conservationists

-• Explore the spectacular coastal scenery of South Africa
+- Explore the spectacular coastal scenery of South Africa

 Conservation spotlight: the marine and coastal environment of South Africa

 From Port Elizabeth in the East to Cape Town in the West, the coast and seas of southern Africa are unique in the world of marine biology.
-This is where the warm tropical waters from the Indian Ocean meet the icy currents flowing up from the south Atlantic Ocean.
-This aquatic crossroad brings together a wonderfully diverse range of marine life and, as a coastal and marine conservation volunteer, you’ll find yourself right in the right in the centre of this incredible seascape and coastal environment.
+This is where the warm tropical waters from the Indian Ocean meet the icy currents flowing up from the South Atlantic Ocean.
+This aquatic crossroad brings together a wonderfully diverse range of marine life and, as a coastal and marine conservation volunteer, you’ll find yourself right in right in the centre of this incredible seascape and coastal environment.

 Bryde’s whales are found here year-round while humpback whales and southern right whales can be spotted between June and November as they migrate to Africa’s coastal waters to breed and give birth.
 Throughout the year, you’ll also find bottlenose dolphins playing in the warm waters around our marine conservation project.
 Sometimes accompanied by schools of common dolphins and humpback dolphins.
 Orca sightings are rarer than those of other dolphins (despite being called killer whales orcas are actually dolphins) but they too can be spotted in the waters along the garden route.

-Aside from marine mammals, the ocean and shoreline here is also home to vast colonies of seabirds, cape fur seals, tropical and coldwater fish, a large variety of shark species, and even the world’s first protected great white shark population.
+Aside from marine mammals, the ocean and shoreline here are also home to vast colonies of seabirds, cape fur seals, tropical and coldwater fish, a large variety of shark species, and even the world’s first protected great white shark population.

 The goals of marine conservation in South Africa

 Marine biologists in South Africa’s Western Cape coast have been at the forefront of ocean and coastal conservation for many decades.
 Over the years, generations of researchers and marine conservation volunteers have contributed to one of the most comprehensive coastal research projects anywhere in the world.
-This marine conservation program has played a huge role in advancing our scientific knowledge of many species and the bottlenose dolphin in particular.
+This marine conservation program has played a huge role in advancing our scientific knowledge of many species, the bottlenose dolphin in particular.

 Today, marine conservation volunteers and researchers are building on this legacy and extending its impact through continued research and education.
 Marine conservation volunteering is a varied role that combines both land and sea-based activities.
-You’ll have the chance to explore nature reserves up and down the coast, work with local communities, research wildlife populations and help to manage and maintain their natural habitats.
+You’ll have the chance to explore nature reserves up and down the coast, work with local communities, research wildlife populations and help manage and maintain their natural habitats.

 The problem with pollution